Simpts/Simpts/README.md

 ### 📚 Current projects and interests
 Some of the things I'm currently working on include:

-- Electron and developing hybrid apps in general
+- Developing hybrid apps with React Native
 - Exploring data structures and algorithms in C
 - Getting AWS certified